urbanware-org/wideredist/client/Readme.txt

     Requirements

-        The project does not have many requirements:
+        The client-side component does not have many requirements:

             - Windows 7 or higher with 32-bit or 64-bit architecture
             - PowerShell 2.0 or higher